© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Roman riverside wall and wharves at Riverbank House is a scheduled monument protected by Historic England under reference 1484161.
 View the official record →

-The Roman riverside wall and wharves at Riverbank House is a scheduled ancient monument comprising remains of Roman waterfront infrastructure located in Middlesex.
+The Roman riverside wall and wharves at Riverbank House is a scheduled ancient monument comprising structural remains of Roman waterfront infrastructure in Middlesex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1484161.

 The Roman riverside wall and wharves at Riverbank House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1484161.